 The project site encompasses three (3) legal lots that comply with the General Plan land use designation and Zoning - one that fronts Scenic Boulevard and two developable lots, sharing access by a common driveway, behind it.
 However, only one of the three lots is currently developed with a single-story single-family home.
 There are a few accessory structures located on one of the other two lots and the third lot is vacant.
 There are also 73 trees of varying species, size, and health on site.
 The property was owned by a single property owner for a number of decades and was sold in 2015 to the current property owner.
-This project necessitates the preparation of a Mitigated Negative Declaration (MND) in compliance with the California Environmental Quality Act (CEQA.)

-The applicant, Lei Yuan of Welkin International, representing the current property owner, is seeking entitlements to subdivide three (3) parcels into five (5) parcels, four (4) residential and one (1) private street (See Attachment 4.)
+The applicant, Lei Yuan of Welkin International, representing the property owner, is seeking entitlements to subdivide three (3) parcels into five (5) parcels, four (4) residential and one (1) private street.

 The project site is located approximately 60 feet east of the intersection of Carmen Road and Scenic Boulevard in the Monta Vista North Neighborhood.
-The property is bounded by Single-Family Residential properties zoned R1-10 on the south, west and north, one property zoned R1-7.5 the City-owned and Blackberry Farm zoned Public Recreation (PR).
-In addition, a single-family cluster (R1C) development (The Meadows)
+The property is bounded by Single-Family Residential properties zoned

-is located further east along Scenic Boulevard.
-Scenic Boulevard begins at Carmen Road, ends in a cul-de-sac with no through access, and serves approximately 20 single-family homes and an additional 28 homes in a cluster development.
+R1-10 on the south, west and north, one property zoned R1-7.5 and the City-owned Blackberry Farm zoned Public Recreation (PR).
+In addition, a single-family cluster (R1C) development (The Meadows) is located further east along Scenic Boulevard.
+Scenic Boulevard which ends in a cul-de-sac, begins at Carmen Road, and serves approximately 20 single-family homes and an additional 28 homes in a cluster development.
 The properties on the east side of Carmen Road slope down toward Stevens Creek, which runs through Blackberry Farm in a north-south direction roughly parallel to Carmen Road.